akv74603/MIST-4610-Group-5/README.md

 6. List the scores of the team named "Kansas City Chiefs".
 Then calculate the average home score for these games.
 Retrieve only the games where the home score is greater than the average home score.
 Sort the results by home score in descending order.
+This query can be helpful for management for querying team scores in the past and for potentially calculating future predictions of upcoming games.

 <img width="832" alt="Screenshot 2025-03-20 at 4 17 51 PM" src="https://github.com/user-attachments/assets/033f6563-6694-477b-9b0c-0aefbe294e39" />